-The EU Youth Strategy has two main objectives:
+The EU Youth Strategy has three main objectives:

 The European Commissioner for Education, Culture, Youth and Sport, Mr Tibor Navracsics, provides the political leadership for the Education and Culture Directorate General (DG EAC), executing the mandate of the President and answering to the College of Commissioners, which is itself held accountable to the European Parliament.